aclinnovator/aclinnovator.github.io/_posts/2017-6-28-Deriving-A-Hopfield-Network-From-The-Bayesian-Perspective.md

 layout: post
 ---

-Of the many mathematical entities I never understood nor could I foresee the day when I would understand them is Hopfield Networks.
-Hopfield Networks are models of contenta ddressable memory.
-In other words, they are dynamical systems designed to encode $N$ arbitrary strings and then converge to a point of perfect recall of any one of these strings if stimulated with a noisy rendition.
-This article derives the Hopfield Network from scratch and studies its dynamical properties.
-Hopfield networks are useful to study for educational experience.
-Not so much is understanding the particular implementation level details of hopfield networks as important as appreciating the perspectives and analytical decisions made in the process.
+Hopfield Networks are models of content addressable memory.
+In other words, they are dynamical systems designed to encode $N$ arbitrary strings and then converge to a point of perfect recall of any one of these strings if stimulated with any noised version of one of these strings.
+The usual textbook presentation on Hopfield networks begins by presenting the dynamical system without any motivation and only then going on to study its properties.

+Here, I build a hopfield network from the bottom up.
+I begin with a motivating question that leads to a Bayesian formulation of the problem.
+Gradient based optimization yields an expression remarkably similar to the actual Hopfield network.
+By taking a first order taylor approximation of the derived dynamical system, I arrive at the true update rule for Hopfield nets.
+I then study (*currently a work in progress*) the dynamical properties of this Hopfield network.

+The present article follows in the spirit of my previous train of articles, ending with [The Dynamics of Gradient Descent in Linear Least Squares Regression](http://theideasmith.github.io/2017/06/22/Asymptotic-Convergence-of-Gradient-Descent-for-Linear-Regression-Least-Squares-Optimization.html).

+Perhaps in a sequel article I will try to extend the Hopfield network, which currently operates on binary signals, to continuous valued inputs as well as to translation and scale invariance.

 ## Deriving a Dynamical System

 Implementing  *content addressable memory*  as a dynamical systems necessitates an ansatz equation, i.e. some initial symbolic structure to play around with.
 (As much as the field would like its neuronal models to be structure free, the only way to get there is by making simplifying assumptions and introducing structure.).

 Let there be $N$ unique binary strings of length $K$ indexed by $\mu$,  $\mathbf{x}^\mu$, which can be observed with some bits randomly flipped, i.e. signal noise.
 Such observations are initially sampled from a uniform distribution over binary strings and then this string is permuted by sampling from a noise distribution.
 Observations will be denoted by the random variable $\mathbf{X}$.
 In particular, a single bit in random observation $X_j$ is kept with probability $1-p$ and flipped with probability $p$.
 In particular, let the permutative process be interpreted as a random variable $\zeta$ defined over the binary sample space $\Omega = \{-1, 1\}$ (The author originally tried $\{0,1\}$ as a sample space but came to a point where this definition made some terms very difficult to deal with analytically.
 As such, the paper will follow the convention of using the range of the $\text{sgn}$ function as its binary digits).Now,